DemocracyStudio/interview_datasets/README.md

 https://bit.ly/32liwLe

 The following is the interview outline and its corresponding field in the database.
 To keep the talk natural, I sometime do not stuck to it.
-All questions asked are written in the interview reports.
+All questions/answers not listed in the interview outline are stored in other_content.

 background : 1.
 Can you tell some words about your personal background, and how did you came into this actual position ?